Diffuse axonal injury: Histological characteristics

-DAI is characterized by axonal separation, in which the axon is torn at the site of stretch and the part distal to the tear degrades by a process known as Wallerian degeneration.
+DAI is characterized by axonal separation, in which the axon is torn at the site of stretch, and the part distal to the tear degrades by a process known as Wallerian degeneration.
 While it was once thought that the main cause of axonal separation was tearing due to mechanical forces during the trauma event, it is now understood that axons are not typically torn upon impact; rather, secondary biochemical cascades, which occur in response to the primary injury (which occurs as the result of mechanical forces at the moment of trauma) and take place hours to days after the initial injury, are largely responsible for the damage to axons.

 Though the processes involved in secondary brain injury are still poorly understood, it is now accepted that stretching of axons during injury causes physical disruption to and proteolytic degradation of the cytoskeleton.
 It also opens sodium channels in the axolemma, which causes voltage-gated calcium channels to open and Ca^{2+} to flow into the cell.
 The intracellular presence of Ca^{2+} triggers several different pathways, including activating phospholipases and proteolytic enzymes damaging mitochondria and the cytoskeleton, and activating secondary messengers, which can lead to separation of the axon and death of the cell.

 Cytoskeleton disruption

 Immunoreactive axonal profiles are observed as either granular (B, G, H) or more elongated, fusiform (F) swellings in the corpus callosum and the brain stem (H) at 24h post traumatic brain injury.
 Example of APP immunoreactive neurons (arrow heads) observed in the cortex underneath the impact site (E, G).
 No APP staining was observed in healthy control animals (D).

-Axons are normally elastic, but when rapidly stretched they become brittle, and the axonal cytoskeleton can be broken.
+Axons are normally elastic, but when rapidly stretched, they become brittle, and the axonal cytoskeleton can be broken.
 Misalignment of cytoskeletal elements after stretch injury can lead to tearing of the axon and death of the neuron.
-Axonal transport continues up to the point of the break in the cytoskeleton, but no further, leading to a buildup of transport products and local swelling at that point.
+Axonal transport continues up to the point of the cytoskeletal break, but no further, leading to a buildup of transport products and local swelling at that point.
 When this swelling becomes large enough, it can tear the axon at the site of the cytoskeleton break, causing it to draw back toward the cell body and form a bulb.
 This bulb is called a "retraction ball", the histological hallmark of diffuse axonal injury.

 When the axon is torn, Wallerian degeneration, in which the part of the axon distal to the break degrades, takes place within one to two days after injury.
 The axolemma disintegrates, myelin breaks down and begins to detach from the cell in an anterograde direction (from the body of the cell toward the end of the axon), and nearby cells begin phagocytic activity, engulfing the cellular debris.